Skip to main content

 slippage 1 tick.
 Show the metrics block.

 Apply your gates: minimum profit factor, max drawdown cap, minimum trade count.
-If the gates fail, iterate the prompt, not just the parameters.
+If the gates fail, iterate the prompt.

 FAQ